irenavilde/Responsive-Menu-Journey/README.md

 - Input validation and error messages
 - Demonstrates non-blocking async behavior

+## Background Image
+The background image is sourced from free stock photography resources and is used for educational/demonstration purposes in this project.

 # Demo
 [Include your demo video link here]
 The demo shows the complete workflow from menu generation through all adaptive stages to burger menu conversion, with the calculator functioning throughout the process.